Qervas/FriendlyPDF/README.md

   - System theme detection
   - Manual theme toggle
   - Persistent theme settings
-- **Floating Action Menu**: Quick access to core functions
+- **Floating Action Menu**: Quick access to core functions, including bookshelf
 - **Last Read Position**: Remembers the last opened PDF and position

+### New Bookshelf Feature

+- **Document Management**: Organize and access your PDFs from a central bookshelf
+- **Thumbnails**: Visual representation of PDF documents
+- **Reading Progress**: Tracks and displays the last read page for each document
+- **Quick Access**: Open PDFs directly from the bookshelf

-## Current Limitations
+## Current Improvements

-- Early conceptual version
-- Some PDF formats might not render perfectly
-- Text extraction might vary depending on PDF structure
+- Bookshelf functionality for better document organization
+- Thumbnail generation for visual document representation
+- Reading progress tracking per document
+- Integration of bookshelf access into the floating action menu

 ## Future Improvements